MetPX/sarracenia/docs/source/Explanation/DetectFileReady.rst

 where *shimpost.conf* is an sr_cpost configuration file in the ~/.config/sarra/post/ directory.
-An sr_cpost configuration file is the same as an sr_post one, except that plugins are not supported.
+An sr_cpost configuration file is the same as an sr3_post one, except that plugins are not supported.
 With the shim library in place, whenever a file is written, the *accept/reject* clauses of the shimpost.conf file are consulted, and if accepted, the file is posted just as it would be by sr_watch.